 Cash is the main way I pay for things while traveling because it’s accepted literally everywhere.
 But you must take proper precautions to keep your cash safe while traveling.

 Again, the best way is to withdraw small amounts, more frequently, as mentioned above.

 Generally speaking, if I’m on the move, I use a money belt to keep my debit and credit cards safe and tucked away, alongside my passport and any cash that I don’t need for the day.
 It’s a peace of mind knowing that your most important items are tucked away and safe.

 Previously I’ve also made secret pockets inside the lining of my pants — simply by buying an old button up shirt which also had button closures the pockets (Goodwill for 99 cents!) then cutting out the pockets and affixing them inside my pants.

 I found that I didn’t use them that often though and just resorted to a decoy wallet which is essentially a wallet with an old driver’s license, an expired credit card, some old grocery store club cards and a little cash.

-That way if I was robbed or pickpocketed, they’d get the decoy waller while my debit card and cash was simply kept loosely in my front pocket (harder to pickpocket without noticing).
+That way if I was robbed or pickpocketed, they’d get the decoy wallet while my debit card and cash was simply kept loosely in my front pocket (harder to pickpocket without noticing).